 Cygnet Hospital Kewstoke delivers a comprehensive and cost effective recovery focused pathway for males and females.
-The two female wards and two male wards provide an integrated care pathway for service users who are able to successfully move on to independent community living or a supported living service such as Cygnet Supported Living.
+The two female wards and two male wards provide an integrated care pathway for service users who are able to successfully move on to independent community living or a supported living service.

 The hospital is set in 16 acres of landscaped grounds overlooking the Bristol Channel, we provide a tranquil and therapeutic environment offering service users a broad range of therapies to include, CAT, CBT & DBT.

 The hospital provides 57 inpatient beds within a low secure setting, including a male PICU within the same secure perimeter.
 All bedrooms are single, with en-suite bathrooms, and each of the four wards has its own garden or terrace.
 There is a fully equipped gym and activities suite.

 On the same site at the hospital is Cygnet Lodge Kewstoke, an intensive community rehabilitation service for women, which provides care for informal individuals as well as those who may be formally detained.
 The Lodge is separate from the main low secure service, and provides the next step in the care pathway from the low secure wards, or a step up from community placements which may have broken down.

 Our multi-disciplinary team works across the whole hospital and makes use of a broad range of therapies, including CAT, CBT and DBT that are tailored to individual needs.
 We run a number of groups, such as a 'Hearing Voices Group', which many of our service users find useful as a way to share their experience.

 We also offer a comprehensive programme for those individuals who, as well as having a major mental illness, have abused drug and or alcohol.
 This programme is integrated into the therapeutic programme across the hospital, including the PICU, and is accessible to all service users.

 Read more about our Drug & Alcohol Programme>>